serokell/blog-posts/Alex and Happy Part 2/article.md

 In addition, we inserted an extra `empty` rule which we will delete later, as it's there only to make Happy happy.

 Make sure to put it in a new `Parser.y` file.
-Like in Alex, the name doesn't need to be `Parser`, but it's essential to keep the `.y` extension.

 ```happy
 {